-Due to the nature of our business operations, we do not produce significant direct environmental emissions such as air emission, discharges to water and land as well as generation of hazardous and non-hazardous wastes, and do not consider such emissions to be material.
-However, we are aware of the carbon emissions caused by our electricity consumption and strive to minimise electrical consumption in our offices, servers and data centres.
+Due to the nature of our business operations, we do not produce significant direct environmental emissions such as air emission, discharges to water and land, and the generation of hazardous and non-hazardous wastes, and do not consider such emissions to be material.
+However, we are aware of the carbon emissions caused by our electricity consumption and strive to minimise electrical consumption in our offices, servers, and data centres

-In 2020, there was no material non-compliance regarding environmental emissions reported.
+During the reporting period, there was no material non-compliance regarding environmental emissions reported.